 Private Sponsored Development

 The City of McKinney Planning Department maintains an interactive map of all private development within city limits.

 Green & Andrews

-Project timeline: Design ongoing.
-Construction expected to begin early 2022.
+Project timeline: Design complete.
+Construction expected to begin June 2022.

 Specific improvements by street